 Some of the larger and fancier rooms in the hotel are named for celebrity guests from past yearsl — Vickie Carr, Tennessee Ernie Ford, Mickey Rooney among others.
 Why not name modest little #410 for Jack McEvoy?
 True, he was only a fictional guest, and he didn’t actually sleep here.
 But he did check in, and he did eventually solve the murders and catch the perp, at least partly because of his close call at the Hotel Nevada.
 That’s more than those movie stars and politicians ever did.

-And as it turned out, I wasn’t the only hotel guest on a quest.
-Alice Ramsey was there too.
+As it turned out, Jack McEvoy wasn’t the only hotel guest in Ely on a quest.
+Alice Ramsey was there in 1909.

 Not the real Alice, of course — she was a 22-year-old Vassar graduate who had come through Ely in 1909 at the wheel of a brand new bright green Maxwell 30hp DA on her way from New York to San Francisco.
 She was the first woman to drive across America (here’s the story in Smithsonian Magazine).
 For two months she, two sisters-in-law and a 16-year-old female friend (none of whom could drive a car), bounced and sputtered across the USA, eventually crossing Nevada via what’s now US 50 — with a detour through Rawhide — and arriving in San Francisco amid great fanfare on August 10.

 In the book she wrote years later, ”Veil, Duster and Tire Iron” (recently republished as Alice’s Drive”), she recalled an experience in Nevada: